BradyRyun/Dayze/README.txt

 Subject: Dayze - Contribution

 Body: Provide the lines of code you wish to transform and your reasoning for changing the code.

+You can use the exe file or run through Python interpreter In the file path, open terminal and type python main.py

 What I learned from this project:
   Tkiner library